 - Finally the length of the handle is factored in to determine the over-all height of the brush.

-Handle size and shape is yet another personal preference.
+Handle material, size, and shape is yet another personal preference.

 In the absence of knowing what you want I suggest measuring the distance from the palm of your hand to the pad of your thumb and let that measurement be the maximum length of the handle.